-The final most common place to find tumors on your betta fish is on his stomach.
-Although such lumps can be tumors, there are other likely culprits too.
-Dropsy, swim bladder disease, or bacterial infection can all manifest on the stomach in addition to the sides.
-Also, constipation may cause swelling or lumps in this area.
+The final most common place to find tumors on your betta fish is on its stomach.
+Although these growths can be tumors, there are other likely culprits too.
+Dropsy, swim bladder disease, constipation, or bacterial infection can all manifest on the stomach in addition to the sides.

-Constipation can cause bettas to develop lumps on their stomachs.
-It is a very common condition that affects bettas, but, luckily, it’s extremely easy to treat.
-Constipated fish usually stop eating, become lethargic, don’t pass any feces, and can even develop swim bladder disease.
+Constipation can cause bettas to develop lumps on their stomachs, stop eating, become lethargic, stop passing feces, and even develop swim bladder disease.

 You can cure constipation by withdrawing food from your betta for a couple of days and then offering live or frozen food, such as bloodworms or mosquito larvae, rather than dry pellets or flakes.
 That’s usually enough to kickstart your fish’s system again and relieve the blockage.